hellon8/VS2019-Dark-Npp/README.md

 # VS2019-Dark-Npp
 Visual Studio 2019 Dark Theme for Notepad++

-This is loose replica of the Visual Studio 2019's Dark theme in Notepad++.
+This is a loose replica of the Visual Studio 2019's Dark theme in Notepad++.
 It was created to ease switching between files opened in Visual Studio and Notepad++.
 It is actually just enhanced from https://github.com/cydh/VS2015-Dark-Npp (credits also to original version https://github.com/SeanCline/Npp-VS2012-Dark) to improve reading, increasing contrast to a comfortable level and differing more keyword types.

 Installation
 --------------------------